BrickMMO/radio-frontend-v1/README.md

 # BrickMMO Radio

-A radio station for a LEGO™ city using LEGO™ brick, a Pixy2 AI camera, and ChatGPT.
+An AI driven radio station for the BrickMMO Smart City built with LEGO® bricks.

 ***